daeuniverse/armbian-btf-kernel/README.md

 ## Fail to boot after installation?

-Method 1: Choose the original kernel in grub menu when booting.
+Method 1: Choose the previous kernel in grub menu when booting.

 Method 2: Restore your system if you have a backup.